Discover more from The Flying Fish

-Fake fake burgers, fake fake bills, and fake fake pills
+Fake fake burgers, fake fake bills, and some very fake fake pills

 Some throat-clearing first

 I was sitting outside the house, busy minding my own business.
 I was thinking funny to me thoughts about Oreo cookies.
 Would it be gay science to write whether Oreos could be called “fresh” if they were never fresh to begin with?
-As I presently recall, I had those thoughts in my head because I had remembered some Seinfeld stand up from many years prior where Jerry said some things about Pop Tarts and the back of his head exploding… I went in for a moment to get my tablet out and do an online look-up of Seinfeld, Pop Tarts, Oreos, and American multinational confectionery snack food and beverage companies for more fun ideas.
-That was when an email notification hit me: A friend of mine, who I suppose is the same kind of ‘anti-psychiatry psychiatrist’ who R.D.
-Laing was said to be, had sent me a message with some big news.
+As I presently recall, I had those thoughts in my head because I had remembered some Seinfeld stand up from many years prior where Jerry said some things about Pop Tarts and the back of his head exploding… I went in for a moment to get my tablet out and do an online look-up of Seinfeld and American multinational confectionery snack food and beverage companies, for more fun ideas.
+That was when an email notification hit me.
+A friend of mine, who I suppose is the same kind of ‘anti-psychiatry psychiatrist’ who R.D.
+Laing was said to be, sent me a message with some big news.
 A big thing happened last week.
-Or, rather, a big thing collapsed.
-The serotonin theory of depression has been officially shown to be fake.
+Rather, a big thing collapsed.
+The serotonin theory of depression has been officially declared to be fake.

 Anyway.
 This summer, I have been spending time in the sun, reading.
 In the past week, I have been moved by my dwelling on How to Build a Universe That Doesn’t Fall Apart After Two Days by Philip K. Dick (PKD).
 Among several phenomena and ideas fascinating me (rather, obsessing me, some would say) that PKD wrote about, he elucidated the “fake fake”—as he called it—or, in other words, simulated forgeries.

 Lack of consensus on philosophical matters among philosophers can easily be seen by a philosopher, an academic, a layman like me—hell, I speculate it might be easily explained to a 10-year old child or even shown to a golden retriever.
 The lack of consensus is what I find thought-provoking.
-It excites and amuses me; it bothers me—and, apparently, not only me.
+It excites and amuses me; it bothers me.

 God and no-God-whatsoever, good and evil, the real and the unreal, the awake state and the dream, the true and the false.
 Those pairs of opposites continue to remain at least partially hidden and I enjoy the way I feel when the concealment bothers me.
-But what is worrying me today—and I hope to relieve the worry by writing about it—is this observation:
+What is on my mind today—and I hope to relieve my mind by writing—is this observation:

-In my view, not only was the distinction between real things and fake things erased but, in the current millennium, fake fake things have been shaking us further, bringing much instability to the world of man.
+Not only was the distinction between real things and fake things erased but, in the current millennium, fake fake things are shaking us up, bringing much instability to the world of man.

 Real things are disappearing.